Yes, I know. A vibrator is probably not the first thing you think of when talking about menopause. But maybe it should be from now on.

 Vaginal dryness is common and can be both uncomfortable and painful, sometimes causing ones sexdrive to plunge.
 Many experience it, when the body enters menopause, as this sets off a chain reaction inside of you: the body starts to produces less estrogen, which in turn decreases the blood flow in the pelvic region, which can impact the strength in your pelvic muscles as well as your natural ability to produce vaginal moisture.

 Time For Your Medicine…

 Normally, vaginal dryness is treated with hormone products, such as creams, gels or pills.
 However, according to Dr. Minkin, regular use of a vibrator might prove equally effective in terms of restoring blood flow and increasing vaginal moisture.

-As co-owner of Sinful, a chain of online sex shops in Scandinavia, I often talk to customers about how much a vibrator can do for your sexlife.
+I often talk to customers about how much a vibrator can do for your sexlife.
 So, as you can imagine, I was pleased to see a new benefit added to the already long list of benefits of using a vibrator.